 - You want an e-learning platform with a wide variety of courses

-- Want to access courses from top universities and institutions worldwide
+- Want to access classes from top universities and institutions worldwide

 - You want to earn certificates and credentials from top global universities